jaeqiu/cse-notes/Computer Science/Y2/Q1/Machine Learning/Ethics.md

 ![[Ethics 2024-11-06 15.14.10.excalidraw]]Ethics: reflection on "normal"

 Morality
+Descriptive morality:
+	- explaining and understanding existing moral systems created codes of conduct
+Normative morality:
+- how people should act
-Descriptive morality: created codes of conduct Normative morality: "normal" code of conduct (normal meaning all rational people would independently come to this conclusion)
+"normal" code of conduct (normal meaning all rational people would independently come to this conclusion)

 Focal points:
 Agent: people as outcome